dianedelallee/dianedelallee/README.md

 **dianedelallee/dianedelallee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working with Ruby at Qoqa, and I also code in Python.
+- 🔭 I’m currently working with Ruby at [QoQa](https://www.qoqa.ch/fr), and I also code in Python.
 I am based in Switzerland

 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: I commute in fixie 🚲